 - Attach a Chemical Waste label directly to the waste container.
-Chemical waste labels are available free of charge from EHS staff. - All information requested on the Chemical Waste Label should be provided.
+Chemical waste labels are available free of charge from EHS staff.
+In addition, they can be downloaded and printed from MSE Department Safety+Services, Health & Safety web page: https://mse.utoronto.ca/services/safety/ - All information requested on the Chemical Waste Label should be provided.
 Chemical generic names of the chemicals must be listed.
 No abbreviations, acronyms or trade mark names are to be used.
-Vague categories (e.g., solvent waste) are not acceptable.
+Vague categories (e.g. solvent waste) are not acceptable.